joshbegley/nyt-latest/README.md

 `Lawyers said Sean “Diddy” Combs was thankful to have avoided a possible life sentence.
 The jury found the hip-hop mogul guilty of lesser charges of transporting prostitutes.`\
 https://nytimes.com/video/us/100000010265441/combs-acquitted-sex-trafficking-sean-diddy.html

-**Trump Policy Bill Stalls as Johnson Works to Wear Down G.O.P.
+**House Moves Ahead on Trump Policy Bill, Overcoming G.O.P.
 Resistance**\
-`After a day of paralysis, the House remained frozen in place overnight as party leaders labored to address the concerns of Republican holdouts to the party’s major policy bill.`\
+`The action suggested a breakthrough on the party’s signature legislation that came after House Republican leaders haggled into the early morning hours with conservatives holdouts.`\
 https://nytimes.com/2025/07/03/us/politics/house-trump-bill-obbb.html